Revoize/revoize-python-sdk/README.md

 ### Using with a different Revoize tenant

 You may need to use this SDK against a different Revoize environment than our global production.
-In that case, you should be provided a dedicated `revoize_url`:
+In that case, you should be provided a dedicated `revoize_url`.
 This should be passed to the `RevoizeClient` constructor like:

 ```py
 from revoize.api import RevoizeClient